pakeke-constructor/LUI/UI_API_DRAFT_1.md

 element:focus() -- focuses an element.
--- All elements in the scene will be unfocused, except this one.
+-- Only one element can be focused per scene.

 element:unfocus() -- unfocuses element
 ```